lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 </fieldset>
 ```

 The `fieldset` groups all the radio buttons together logically.
 The radios inputs are all options to the question in the `legend`.
 Also, remember to associate those form labels with the radio buttons!
+If you don't know what that means, I suggest taking a look at my [introduction to accessible labeling](/blog/introduction-accessible-labeling).

 ![A Fieldset with the question 'What is your favorite Wild Animal?' with four options: Elephant, Monkey, Cheetah, Giraffe.](./beginning-html.png)